Jacobian matrix and determinant: Definition

-These concepts are named after the mathematician Carl Gustav Jacob Jacobi (1804–1851).

 Jacobian matrix

 The Jacobian of a vector-valued function in several variables generalizes the gradient of a scalar-valued function in several variables, which in turn generalizes the derivative of a scalar-valued function of a single variable.
 In other words, the Jacobian matrix of a scalar-valued function of several variables is (the transpose of) its gradient and the gradient of a scalar-valued function of a single variable is its derivative.

 At each point where a function is differentiable, its Jacobian matrix can also be thought of as describing the amount of "stretching", "rotating" or "transforming" that the function imposes locally near that point.
 For example, if (x′, y′) = f(x, y) is used to smoothly transform an image, the Jacobian matrix J_{f}(x, y), describes how the image in the neighborhood of (x, y) is transformed.

 If a function is differentiable at a point, its differential is given in coordinates by the Jacobian matrix.
 However, a function does not need to be differentiable for its Jacobian matrix to be defined, since only its first-order partial derivatives are required to exist.